yaikobzeray/dev-journal/activity_log.md

 Read about 12-factor app methodology.
 Applies well to both Django and Go services.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Wednesday, 31 January 2024 — Entry 2

+Wrote integration tests for gRPC services using a test server and real client stubs.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*